 Perhaps something you wouldn’t think about until a family member starts running the tap full blast on a stainless steel kitchen sink at 6am, granite composite sinks are thick and dense meaning they absorb sound very well.
 Great news for that Sunday morning lie in.

 Resistance to Chemicals -

-While they may withstand the force of dropped pots and pans, granite composite sinks are easily damaged by harsh chemicals, which is why it’s important to take clear when cleaning your sink.
-While stainless-steel sinks can realistically withstand a whole load of eye-watering chemical concoctions, granite composites require a bit more care and attention.
+While they may withstand the force of dropped pots and pans, granite composite sinks are easily damaged by harsh chemicals, which is why it’s important to take care when cleaning your sink.
+While stainless steel sinks can realistically withstand a whole load of eye-watering chemical concoctions, granite composites require a bit more care and attention.

 Resistance to Heat -